brownt47/R-For-Data-Science-Solutions/Chapter 3.8.1 Solutions.md

 ![image](/images/Exercise3.8.1.4b.png)

-Now lets split each boxplot into categories of the type of `drv` by assigning each `dyv` type to a color:
+Now lets split each boxplot into categories of the type of `drv` by assigning each `drv` type to a color:

 ```r
 ggplot(data = mpg, mapping = aes(x = class, y = hwy, color = drv)) +